uphold/validator.js-asserts/README.md

 ### PlainObject
 Tests if the value is a plain object.

+### TaxpayerIdentificationNumber
+Tests if the value is a valid Taxpayer Identification Number (_TIN_) as defined by the [U.S. IRS](http://www.irs.gov/Individuals/International-Taxpayers/Taxpayer-Identification-Numbers-TIN).

 ### UkModulusChecking
 Tests if the given `accountNumber` and `sortCode` represent a valid `Faster Payment Account`.